Aask42/IoB_DC28/README.md

 PROG | This button is located on the BACK of the DEF CELL, at the top to the RIGHT of the ESP32 | This is only used when programming the Cypress PSOC5
 DEF | Cycle mode, 2x toggles between  __Captive Arcade<sup>TM</sup>__| Touch DEF 1x : Capacity -> Node Count -> Party!!! <br/><br/>Touch DEF 2x : Toggle Captive Arcade
 CELL | Toggles backpower on Add-on rail on/off | Auto-off if voltage is detected going the wrong way across the SHUNT resistor
-SLIDER | Not yet implemented | Not yet implemented
+SLIDER | Adjusts Brightness | Slide up or down to set your desired brightness

 ## Boot Order